bitRaybytes/bashscripts/tools/cybersec/cybersecREADME.md

 Do not use these tools to scan, test, or potentially harm any system or network you do not have explicit, written authorization to operate on.

 Using these scripts on third-party systems without permission is illegal and unethical.
 By proceeding, you acknowledge these risks and agree to use these resources responsibly.

+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.